gopalaniyengar/ITSP_BigBrainTeam_CNN/README.md

 # ITSP_BigBrainTeam_CNN
 Creating a CNN for text recognition, trained on EMNIST dataset, and eventually convert Text to Speech.
 This text is to make a push notification so that the Discord Webhook posts it on the server.
-Image captioning also included as problem statement as of now.